GabeScott/standard-works-vault/General Conference/1988 April - “Because I Pray for You”.md

 When I was a young man in the Aaronic Priesthood, we boys used to stand in our quorum meetings and repeat in unison, “Priesthood means service.
 Bearing the priesthood, I will serve.”
 This was our weekly pledge.
 It was part of every quorum meeting.
 Most of us began to understand that honoring the priesthood required our being active and serving in the Church.

 In those days we played a lot of tennis.
-We knew that, in tennis, if we didn’t serve well, we usually didn’t win.
+We knew that in tennis, if we didn’t serve well, we usually didn’t win.
 Our priesthood leaders taught us the same concept insofar as the Church was concerned.
 They helped us learn to serve at the proper time and in the proper way.

 No boy or man fully possesses the priesthood until he learns to serve others and the Lord.
 It is true that someone with authority may bestow the priesthood by the laying on of hands, but until we do something by way of service to others, the priesthood lies dormant within us and is of little value.
 We must not fail to magnify the callings we receive.